opnfv/functest/docs/devguide/index.rst

 Automatic reporting
 ===================

-OPNFV release is scenario centric.
 An automatic reporting page has been created in order to provide a consistant view of the scenarios.
 In this page each scenario is evaluated according to test criteria.
 The code for the automatic reporting is available at `[8]`_.

-Every day, we collect the results from the centralized database and, per scenario we calculate a score.
-This score is the addition of individual tests considered on the last 10 runs according to a defined criteria.
+The results are collected from the centralized database every day and, per scenario.
+A score is calculated based on the results from the last 50 days.
+This score is the addition of single test scores.
+Each test case has a success criteria reflected in the criteria field from the results.

-If we consider for instance a scenario os-odl_l2-nofeature-ha, we will consider for the scoring all the runnable tests from the first test categories (tiers healthcheck, smoke, controller and feature) corresponding to this scenario.
+Considering an instance of a scenario os-odl_l2-nofeature-ha, the scoring is the addition of the scores of all the runnable tests from the categories (tiers healthcheck, smoke, controller and feature) corresponding to this scenario.